Ph.D. (2010) Ecology & Evolutionary Biology; Cornell University

 7. M Santos, DM Baker, I Conti-Jerpe, J Reimer (submitted) How to become a widespread success: niche plasticity on coral reefs.
 Journal of Animal Ecology

-6. JCY Wong, S Enriquez, DM Baker (submitted) Towards a trait-based understanding of Symbiodiniaceae nutrient acquisition strategies.
-Journal of Experimental Biology
+6. JCY Wong, S Enriquez, DM Baker (in prep) Towards a trait-based understanding of Symbiodiniaceae nutrient acquisition strategies.
+Coral Reefs

 5. AA Andersson, LG Gibson, DM Baker, S Wang, B Leung, LM Chu, C Dingle (in revision) Applying stable isotope analysis to detect laundering of yellow-crested cockatoos (Cacatua sulphurea) in wildlife trade.
 Animal Conservation